Japan Travel Tips

 IC Card Update (9/23): Due to a shortage of IC chips, the sale of new Suica and Pasmo cards is currently suspended until further notice; however, the Welcome Suica and Pasmo Passport cards remain available.
 While Pasmo Passport remains on sale at locations across Tokyo, the sale of Welcome Suica is temporarily limited to Narita and Haneda airports.

 Credit Cards are accepted in hotels, restaurants and stores in Japan.
 Visa is the most widely accepted, and American Express is also fairly commonly accepted, in my estimation, about 60% of the time.
-Some credit card issuers (used to) prefer you inform them of your foreign travel plans ahead of time; and may have online links where you can do so.
-(In the 2020s some of them, like my Wells Fargo Visa, discontinued that preference).
 Foreign currency transaction fees for credit cards range from 0%-3%, but are usually 0% on travel rewards credit cards, which are built for spending all around the world.

 Using Your Smartphone in Japan, WiFi Connectivity

-Your Smartphone should work in Japan if it has 3G or better capabilities.
+Your Smartphone's cell signal should work in Japan if it has 3G or better capabilities.
 Older mobile phones are unlikely to work.
 Compatible phones may be used via international roaming (check with your mobile provider for details) or by using a SIM card from a Japanese carrier (unlocked handsets only).
-Many US mobile providers offer international plans or temporary service in Japan for a areasonable additional charge for data and calls-contact your carrier before you travel.
+Many US mobile providers offer international plans or temporary service in Japan for a areasonable additional daily charge for data and calls-contact your carrier before you travel.
 Some plans include service with no changes or charges required - for example, on my T-Mobile plan (T-Mobile ONE), unlimited data and texting are already included at no charge, but voice calls are $.25 per minute; I just have to switch on my 'Data Roaming' on my iPhone while I'm in a foreign country.
-Of course, for most smart phone, using when connected to WiFi (see below) eliminates cellular phone charges.
-Here's a link with more phone details.
+Of course, for most smartphones, using when connected to WiFi (see below) eliminates cellular data or phone charges.

 WiFi Connectivity, Pocket WiFi is increasing in public areas in Japan.
 Most hotels and ryokan have WiFi, usually at no charge.
-You can also rent a 'pocket WiFi' that typically offer high-speed Internet access around Japan for up to 5 devices.
+You can also rent a 'pocket WiFi' that typically offer acceptable Internet access (via cell services) around Japan for up to 5 devices.
 Here's JNTO's page on WiFi connectivity.
 These Pocket WiFi devices can typically are relatively inexpensive to rent and work remarkably well.
+You can pick them up at an airport at arrival and drop them off before departure.

 Electricity.
 Here's a guide on Electricity in Japan.
-I never take converters or adapators, but to overcome non-grounded, non-polarized wall outlets found in Japan, I suggest buying a short extension cord like this at even a convenience store.
-You can see one outlet slot is large enough to accomomdate North American polarized plugs, and the ground pin slides over the top.
+To overcome non-grounded, non-polarized wall outlets found in Japan, an option is buying a short extension cord like this at even a convenience store after arrival.
+One side of the outlet slot is large enough to accomomdate polarized plugs, and the ground pin slides over the top.
+Alternatively, Amazon has inexpensive US to Japan plug adapters that that accept US-style grounded cords and include USB ports for charging your gizmos.

 Tips on Tohoku, Tokyo, Kyoto, Himeji, Hiroshima, Sapporo

-Prologue: All of the tips below assume you will have the JR Rail Pass, a real no-brainer must-have for foreign travelers in my opinion.
+Prologue: All of the tips below assume you will have the JR Rail Pass, a real no-brainer must-have for foreign travelers traveling to just a few cities in my opinion.
 If you have corrections or suggestions for this section, Contact Us.

 Koyo (fall colors) at Hirosaki Castle - Nov 2009